OtavioHenrique/vecna/README.md

 Vecna is based on two abstractions, `workers` and `tasks`.

 * `workers` are a pool of goroutines who interact with channels and execute `tasks`.
-* `tasks` are objects capable of executing some computation and return a value.
+* `tasks` are objects capable of executing some computation and returning a value.

 Workers will listen and produce on given channels, and execute tasks that you want with results from previous workers.
-In this way you'll built concurrent applications easily, **without needing to deal with concurrency part**, you only need to create your tasks as you want and joy.
+In this way you'll built concurrent applications easily, **without needing to deal with the concurrency part**, you only need to create your tasks as you want and joy.

 ![Vecna Arch Overview](doc/img/vecna_arch_overview.png)

 ### Tasks Shipped with Vecna (More coming!)

-Currently, three workers types are provided:
+Currently, three worker types are provided:

 * [Producer](pkg/workers/producer.go): Worker pool who only produces messages to a channel based on `Task` execution response
 * [Consumer](pkg/workers/consumer.go): Worker pool who only consume for a channel and execute tasks.
-* [BiDirecional](pkg/workers/bi_directional.go): Worker pool who consumes from a channel, execute tasks and produces output on other channel.
+* [BiDirecional](pkg/workers/bi_directional.go): Worker pool who consumes from a channel, executes tasks and produces output on another channel.
-* [EventBreaker](pkg/workers/event_breaker.go): Worker pool who consumes from a queue where results from previous worker are lists, breaks it in varios events to the next.
+* [EventBreaker](pkg/workers/event_breaker.go): Worker pool who consumes from a queue where results from the previous worker are listed, breaks it in various events to the next.

 Some basic tasks are already provided (and welcome):